Tornadoes, large hail and damaging winds hit the South

 Severe weather including tornadoes, hail and damaging wind gusts hit parts of the South on Tuesday, placing an estimated 11 million people in nine states under threat.

-Thunderstorms roiled the region, as the National Weather Service confirmed that several tornadoes touched down in Mississippi, although there were no immediate reports of significant damage or injuries.
-A flurry of tornado watches and warnings were issued for parts of Alabama, Louisiana and Mississippi, the National Weather Service said.
+Thunderstorms roiled the region, as the National Weather Service confirmed that several tornadoes touched down in Mississippi.
+A flurry of tornado watches and warnings were also issued for parts of Alabama and Louisiana, the NWS said.
+It was unclear if there was any significant damage or injuries.

 A little after 7 p.m. local time, the NWS advised residents of Caldwell Parish, Louisiana, to take cover due to a "likely destructive tornado on the ground now."